 Showcasing The Product Line

-How To Insert A GIF To Your Email?
+How To Insert A GIF Into Your Email?

-Well once you are aware of the bascs .
+Well, once you are aware of the basics.
 Now it’s important to learn how you can use it for your email.

 In order to spice up the email marketing campaign as well as capture the attention of your customer, here is a guide on adding GIFs to your email.

 Step 1: Copy The Link Of Your GIF